gajus/surgeon/README.md

 ```

-### Nested expression
+### Nest the selectors

-Surgeon queries can be nested.
+Surgeon selectors (queries) can be nested.
 Result of the parent query becomes the root element of the descending query.

 ```js
 const document = `